-We're here to see friends & have Evan do some more on MOM.
-He came down to Newcastle Marina & fitted our self steering & we talked about all the few other things we'd like to do before we leave his expertise for another year.
+We're here to see friends and have Evan do some more on MOM.
+He came down to Newcastle Marina and fitted our self steering and we talked about all the few other things we'd like to do before we leave his expertise for another year.

 OK, the run down since we left the bottom of Van Isle.
-We sailed out of the Bay & put a bit of the sail up.
+We sailed out of the Bay and put a bit of the sail up.
 The winds were really blowing - so reefed down to the little sail.
-We then felt good about that & raised it up a bit more.
-Then all the way & then these Orca whales showed up & were frolicking all around us!
+We then felt good about that and raised it up a bit more.
+Then all the way and then these Orca whales showed up and were frolicking all around us!
 One even breached!
 It was such a greeting for us to come into the Juan de Fuca straights under sail!
 Incredible!

-Then as we went east towards Victoria, thru' Race Passage, we got into some current with us [for a change] & we began to go about 8 knots - FAST for a sail boat under sail [& that's JUST the MAIN sail - we have no other sails yet].
+Then as we went east towards Victoria, thru' Race Passage, we got into some current with us [for a change] and we began to go about 8 knots.
+FAST for a sail boat under sail [and that's JUST the MAIN sail We have no other sails yet.

-We went up to Sydney & at that point we went into the marina there & I drove the truck via ferry back to Lopez Is.
+We went up to Sydney and at that point we went into the marina there and I drove the truck via ferry back to Lopez Is.
 I then wandered a bit around at the Farmers' Market, got an Earth Flag at the health food store, then hitch hiked with the Coke Cola lady to the ferry.
 Went by ferry to Friday harbor, to another Farmers market with tons of music.
-I had to wait till' late afternoon to catch the International ferry back to Canada.
-So I had lots of fun wandering around, dancing to tunes as I went.
+I had to wait till late afternoon to catch the International ferry back to Canada.
+I had lots of fun wandering around, dancing to tunes as I went.
 These folks on the San Juan Islands know how to live!

-OK, as soon as I walked off the ferry & back to MOM, Carl was ready to go so we sailed north.
+As soon as I walked off the ferry and back to MOM, Carl was ready to go so we sailed north.
 The winds were fine at first then we lost them.
-So we motored [bless our Suzi/ Isuzu motor] over to Russell Island for the night [off of Salt Spring Is.]
+So we motored [bless our "Suzi" our Isuzu motor] over to Russell Island for the night [off of Salt Spring Is.]

 The next day after a nice doggie walk on Russell, we sailed via Active Pass out to the Strait of Georgia to see if we could get some strong wind to take us north.
 We sailed the whole length of Galliano Is.
 Then lost our wind again.
 So we motored into Silva Bay.
 The was a nice calm bay.
 It has all the facilities of civilization.
 We couldn't believe they flew a regular float place service into there from Tofino.
 MAN, I guess some people have a bunch of money, eh?